4ms/stm32mp1-baremetal/README.md

 needed for a baremetal Cortex-A7 application.

 ## Motivation
-There are lots of resources for using a Cortex-A with Linux.
+There are plenty of resources for using a Cortex-A with Linux.
 Why am I using it for a bare-metal project?
 The answer is simple: real-time audio processing.
-Lots of fast RAM and a fast processor make this a great platform for real-time processing, but everything I've read about Cortex-A series chips say they're not for real-time ssystems.
+Lots of fast RAM and a fast processor make this a great platform for real-time processing, but everything I've read about Cortex-A series chips say they're not for real-time systems.
 Why not?
-I wanted to find out if it can be done.
+I wanted to find out if it can be done (whether it _should_ be done is another question!)
+And so far, the answer is
-And so far, the answer is yes: you can use a Cortex-A as a powerful real-time processor (but it's not easy and of course you don't get all the benefits of having Linux.)
+yes: you can use a Cortex-A as a powerful real-time processor (but it's not easy, and of course you don't get all the benefits of having Linux.)

 The STM32MP157 is a powerful chip, with two Cortex-A cores running at 650MHz, L1 and L2 caches, up to 1GB of 533MHz RAM, a Cortex-M4 core and a suite of